VivekDarapu/quiz-website/README.md

-# Quiz Website - What Salt Are You?
+# Quiz Website - What Personality Type Are You?
 An interactive personality quiz website built with vanilla HTML, CSS, and JavaScript.
 This project is inspired by popular quiz formats and provides a fun, engaging user experience.

 ## Description

-Interactive quiz website - What Salt Are You? personality quiz.
-Users answer a series of multiple-choice questions to discover their "salt personality" type.
+Interactive personality quiz website that helps users discover their personality type.
+Users answer a series of multiple-choice questions to find out if they're a Leader, Explorer, Architect, or Dreamer based on their energy and planning style.
 ## Features

 - Single-page interactive quiz interface